tzanis-anevlavis/evrostos/README.md

 define inside the .smv file a new boolean variable, e.g., “q := p = 5”.
 Then the rLTL formula to be model checked is “rG q”.
 To see how to define new variables refer to NuSMV user manual or tutorial at [http://nusmv.fbk.eu](http://nusmv.fbk.eu).

+### Examples:
+You can find all the necessary files to replicate the simulations in the Experimental Results section of the paper introducing Evrostos, *"Evrostos: The rLTL Verifier", HSCC 2019* in the folder `./examples`.
+Additional instructions on how to replicate each of these examples are also provided in that folder.

 ### References:
 Tzanis Anevlavis, Daniel Neider, Matthew Philippe and Paulo Tabuada.